Frequently Asked Questions

-SARS requires everyone who receives taxable income above the tax threshold (i.e. the amount above which income tax becomes payable – see 5 below) to register for income tax.
+Any natural person or entity who receives taxable income above the tax threshold (i.e. the amount above which income tax becomes payable) must register for income tax.

-You have an obligation to pay tax and submit a tax return to SARS if you earn taxable income above the tax threshold in most circumstances (see 7 below).
-More information is available on the SARS website
+In most circumstances (see 7 below), you have an obligation to pay tax and submit a tax return to SARS if you earn taxable income above the tax threshold.
+More information is available on the the SARS website.

-Examples of amounts an individual may receive, and from which the taxable income is determined, include:
+Examples of income an individual may receive (from which the taxable income is determined) include:

 - profits or losses from a business or trade